Terms and conditions of sale and booking, in effect in the Mieczysław Karłowicz Philharmonic in Szczecin

 14. A ticket at the group ticket price but without the necessity to meet the group size requirement, may be bought by persons who present a Szczecin Tourist Card (Szczecińska Karta Turystyczna) to the booking office.

 15. Standby tickets may be purchased only on the day of the event and after all seats have been sold.
 Standby tickets may be available at the discretion of the Director of the Philharmonic for each separate concert.

 16. Season tickets may be bought from the Philharmonic booking office.
 A season ticket means that one person purchases at least five normal or discount tickets in one artistic season for different events (excluding events with special prices, educational events, or events taking place in the chamber room).
-Prices for a season ticket: PLN35 (M1), PLN25 (M2), PLN20 (M3).
+When you buy season tickets 15% discount is charged on the price of each ticket.